freebasic/fbc/FreeBASIC/readme.txt

   o Clean Syntax:

     - Only a small number of keywords have been added.
-All functions are implemented as libraries, so for the most part, there are no new intrinsic routines, and therefore there is a low chance of having name duplication with old code.
+Many functions are implemented as libraries, so for the most part, there are no new intrinsic routines, and therefore there is a low chance of having name duplication with old code.
 If you want to show a message box in Windows, simply do: